timcop/COSC326/README.md

 - Words ending in s doesn't change syllable count
 - Set of consequtive vowels, i.e "ea" or "ou", generally are the same syllable.
-- Think of weird cases like "Rhythm", "Lion", "Naive", "Strengths" =
+- Think of weird cases like "Rhythm", "Lion", "Naive", "Strengths", "Cooperation" =

 - [ ] Find the maximum number of syllables a word can have